Devashree21/Energy-Efficiency/README.md

 This project has been entirely completed in Jupyter IDE with Python 3.8.5 and the model has been trained using scikit-learn framework.

-Libraries used: Pandas, NumPy, Matplotlib and Seaborn jjjjjj
+Libraries used: Pandas, NumPy, Matplotlib and Seaborn